mattermost/docs/source/welcome/get-started-mattermost-channels.rst

 Using a web browser or the desktop app, you can access Mattermost Channels by selecting **Channels** from the **product menu** |product-list|.
 On mobile, you log in directly to Mattermost Channels.

 .. |product-list| image:: ../images/products_E82F.svg
-  :alt: Navigate between channels, playbooks, and Boards using the Product list icon.
+  :alt: Navigate between Channels and Playbooks using the Product list icon.

 Channels are where you can communicate with your team about various topics or projects.
 The channels you're a member of and useful channel management tools are available in the channel sidebar to the left.